 With all the cloud moves that Microsoft makes in Office 2013, the Microsoft OneNote for iPad app remains largely unchanged.
 It almost seems like they aren’t even interested on competing with Evernote and some of the other cloud and multiplatform note-taking solutions, because Microsoft could really be raising the bar higher for these apps.
 Enter Outline+ as a potential alternative to the OneNote for iPad app.

-OneNote support in Outline+Outline+ has full support for the OneNote (*.ONE) file format.
-It's compatible with OneNote 2013/2010 (reading and editing) and OneNote 2007 (limited support).
-However, it doesn't support OneNote 2003.
-When it comes to design, Outline+ pretty much outperforms OneNote with notebook pages that look great on an iPad's retina display.
+Outline+ has full support for the OneNote (*.ONE) file format.
+It’s compatible with OneNote 2013/2010 (reading and editing) and OneNote 2007 (limited support).
+However, it doesn’t support OneNote 2003.
+When it comes to design, Outline+ pretty much outperforms OneNote with notebook pages that look great on an iPad’s retina display.
 Figure A shows a notebook page open in Outline+.
-Figure A

 A notebook page open in Outline+.